-The next stage, MTD for Income Tax & Self-Assessment is in two stages and will commence in April 2026.
-This will be for individuals with self-employment income and/or gross rental income from property greater than £50,000.
+The next stage, MTD for Income Tax & Self-Assessment, will commence in April 2024.
+This will be for individuals with self-employment income and/or gross rental income from property greater than £10,000.
 They will need to report their business income quarterly with a final declaration at the end of the year.
 This is intended to replace the current self-assessment system.

-If you are in the position where you have a rental business with rental income of more than £50,000 or a self employment with income of more than £50,000 it is important that you consider how you are going to undertake the quarterly filing requirements and the requirement to maintain digital records.
+If you are in the position where you have a rental business with rental income of more than $\pounds 10,000$ or a small self employment with income of more than $\pounds 10,000$ it is important that you consider how you are going to undertake the quarterly filing requirements and the requirement to maintain digital records.